 2.3 Prize list (2nd vote)

 A Jury of 30 members of the Academy is constituted each year (cf. art.
 4).
-This Jury meets behind closed doors, in the presence of a notary, a few days before the awards ceremony, in order to physically evaluate each of the nominated timepieces and to proceed to the second ballot.
+This Jury meets behind closed doors, in the presence of two notaries, a few days before the awards ceremony, in order to physically evaluate each of the nominated timepieces and to proceed to the second ballot.

 In parallel to the vote of the Jury, the nominated timepieces are also submitted to the vote of the entire Academy via the secure platform (excluding members of the Jury who vote in person).